MagicStack/Chromodynamics/README.md

 # Chromodynamics

-This is a Sublime Text color scheme.
-We'll properly package it for Atom and Sublime Text soon.
+This is a color theme for Sublime Text and Atom.

 ![](https://magicstack.github.io/MagicPython/example.png)